Causes of Smog: Understanding its Effects and Solutions

 Productivity Losses: Smog-related health issues can lead to decreased productivity and work absences due to respiratory and cardiovascular symptoms.
 This results in economic losses for individuals, businesses, and economies as a whole.

-Tourism and Quality of Life: Areas affected by severe smog often experience reduced tourism, as visitors may be deterred by the poor air quality and associated health risks.
+Tourism and Quality of Life: Areas affected by severe smog often experience reduced tourism, as visitors may be deterred by poor air quality and associated health risks.
 Smog also impacts the overall quality of life in affected regions, diminishing the attractiveness of cities and hindering outdoor recreational activities.

 The effects of smog are multifaceted, affecting human health, the environment, and socioeconomic aspects.
 Tackling smog requires concerted efforts to reduce emissions, improve air quality, and promote sustainable practices.
 By addressing the causes and consequences of smog, we can strive towards cleaner air, healthier populations, and a more sustainable future.